Corn on the Cob and Your Teeth: WATCH OUT FOR THE PRONGS!

 What can I do if this happens to me?

-If you have chipped your tooth and cannot visit a dentist that day, check out our home remedy for chipped teeth for a short term emergency fix and give us a call at 602-942-4260 or Request An Appointment.
+If you have chipped your tooth and cannot visit a dentist that day, check out our home remedy for chipped teeth for a short-term emergency fix and give our Glendale, AZ office a call at 602-942-4260 or REQUEST AN APPOINTMENT.